oroinc/documentation/backend/entities/entity-aliases.rst

 Entity Aliases
 ==============

-|Entity aliases| were introduced to provide a simple and elegant way of referring to entities.
+|Entity aliases| were introduced to provide a simple way of referring to entities.

 The usages for entity aliases can be numerous but they come especially handy when specifying entities in the API, removing the need of using bulky FQCNs.